-On August 9, 2019, the US Court of Appeals for the Second Circuit held that the high bar for corruption cases set by the US Supreme Court in McDonnell v.
-United States does not apply to prosecutions under the Foreign Corrupt Practices Act (FCPA) as well as another federal anti-bribery law, 18 U.S.C. § 666, and affirmed the conviction of Chinese real estate developer Ng Lap Seng.
+The US Court of Appeals for the Second Circuit has held that the high bar for corruption cases set by the US Supreme Court in McDonnell v.
+United States does not apply to prosecutions under the Foreign Corrupt Practices Act (FCPA) as well as another federal anti-bribery law, 18 U.S.C. § 666, affirming the conviction of Chinese real estate developer Ng Lap Seng.

-That is, the court found, prosecutors need not satisfy the heightened "official act" requirement established by the Supreme Court in McDonnell in order to prove an FCPA violation.
+That is, the court found, prosecutors need not satisfy the heightened "official act" requirement established by the Supreme Court in McDonnell to prove an FCPA violation.

 Disputed jury instructions and the McDonnell "official act" requirement

 Following a five-week trial in mid-2017, a federal jury convicted Ng on charges stemming from a scheme to bribe United Nations ambassadors to get the international organization's support to use a conference center that he planned to develop in Macau.
 In May 2018, Ng was sentenced to four years in prison and three years of supervised release for his role in the scheme.

 At trial, the judge instructed the jury that Section 666 bribery violations require that prosecutors prove an "official act," which the judge defined as "a decision or action that must involve a formal exercise of power" which is "specific and focused on something that is pending or may by law or rule be brought" before the bribe recipient.
 Section 666 prohibits corrupt payments to influence or reward agents of organizations that receive more than $10,000 in annual federal funding.